dani/patrix/README.md

   * --action: what to do.
 Valid actions are
     * send-msg (default): send the text message
     * get-access-token: just login and print the access token
+    * get-room-list: prints the list of public rooms of this server

 All the available options can be set a the configuration file using a simple ini style format, eg